 When we finally reached Shingra Koma, the campsite looked heavenly.
 It was a big camping ground just right next to the stream.
 The name 'Shingra' Koma derives from a plant name called 'Shingra' which is available in abundance in this area.
 With the onslaught of excitement and the sun healthily shining on us in full glory, I was in this ultimate zone where I didn't feel like taking any pictures, except maybe for just checking to see if I look presentable.

-One of the joys of the mountains for me is the way that life is so simple.
+One of the joys of the mountains for m is the way that life is so simple.
 One's focus is on living and expressing rather than keeping up or keeping in time.
 The downfalls of normal life is that you hardly have time to remember who you have seen in the past few days, let alone save that time together.
-Out here, we knew these days together with unknown friends would be precious, before we wrestle with the ice and the mountains.
-On that thought, nightfall soon appeared and it was time for another day, and more sounds of ice-breaking adventures.
+Out here while trekking in Ladakh, we knew these days together with unknown friends would be precious, before we wrestle with the ice and the mountains.
+On that thought, nightfall soon appeared and it was time for another day on the Chadar Waters, and more sounds of ice-breaking trek adventures.

 Day 3 - Trek from Shingra Koma to Tibb, 15km, 7-8 hours